WeGoingProbyn/aether/README.md

 aether/
 ├── app/                       # Application layer (Bevy-based)
 │   └── src/
-│       ├── plugins/           # Bevy plugins (simulation, rendering, input)
+│       ├── plugins/           # Bevy plugins
 │       └── main.rs            # Application entry point
 └── continuum/                 # Core numerical / continuum library
     └── src/
-        ├── coords/            # Coordinate system abstractions
+        ├── grid/              # Grid system abstractions
         ├── field/             # Scalar and field data structures ├── maths/             # Math utilities and primitives ├── solver/            # PDE solvers and time-stepping logic ├── tests/             # Sanity and correctness tests
 ```

-The `continuum` module contains **no Bevy dependencies** and can be reused in
+The `continuum` module contains **no Bevy dependencies** and is intended to be
-headless simulations or other frontends.
+reuseable in headless simulations or other frontends.

 The `app` module integrates the solvers into a Bevy application for visualization
 and interaction.